maastrichtlawtech/CyberCrimelinker/readme.md

-# CyberCrimelinker : Connecting Illegal Vendors on Darknet markets: Responsible Authorship Attribution to Link and Connect online Cybercrimes
+# CyberCrimelinker: Connecting Illegal Vendors on Darknet markets: Responsible Authorship Attribution to Link and Connect online Cybercrimes

 In this tutorial, we address the significant challenge law enforcement agencies face in uncovering illegal markets and their connections due to the anonymity on these platforms.
 Perpetrators often remain undetected by adopting multiple aliases or frequently shifting between markets.
 To tackle this issue, we demonstrate the responsible application of the Authorship Attribution (AA) approaches **([1,2])** within Natural Language Processing (NLP).